-‘Bold And The Beautiful’ Weekly Spoilers: Ridge Angers Brooke By Making Deals For Thomas & Flo
+‘The Bold And The Beautiful’ Weekly Spoilers: Ridge Angers Brooke By Making Deals For Thomas & Flo

 Steffy Forrester (Jacqueline MacInnes Wood) will finally come face-to-face with her brother, per The Inquistr.
 She was noticeably absent from Thomas’ side while he was fighting for his life in the hospital.
 Steffy will confront Thomas about keeping Beth Spencer’s (Madeline Valdez and River Davidson) identity a secret for his own gain and blast him for only thinking about himself.

-Ridge realizes that he can decide both Flo and Thomas’ fate, per Highlight Hollywood.
+Ridge realizes that he can decide both Flo (Katrina Bowden) and Thomas’ fate, per Highlight Hollywood.

 Tuesday, September 10 – Ridge Covers Up For Thomas

-Steffy will pay a visit to Florence Fulton (Katrina Bowden) in jail.
+Steffy will pay a visit to Florence Fulton in jail.
 She will blast the former croupier for ripping her family apart.
 She deceived Steffy by pretending to be the baby’s birth mother and now Steffy is paying for her actions.
-Hope Logan (Annika Noelle) found out that the baby was hers and she rightfully claimed her back.
+Hope Logan (Annika Noelle) found out that the baby was hers and she rightfully took her child back from Steffy.
 However, Steffy’s heart was shattered when she had to give her baby up.
 The Bold and the Beautiful spoilers state that Steffy will tell Flo that she will never forgive her.

 Ridge will make a difficult decision which may go against his conscience.
 It appears as if he will find a way to cover up Thomas’ involvement with Emma Barber’s (Nia Sioux) accident.
 Ridge may ask Flo not to go to the authorities with what she knows about his son.
 In exchange, he will pay Flo’s bail money.